-- a. there is a sudden emergency causing, or likely to cause:
+- (a) There is a sudden emergency, causing or likely to cause:

-- i. loss of life or injury to a person
+- i. loss of life or injury to a person.

-- ii. damage to property
+- ii. damage to property.

-- iii. damage to the environment
+- iii. damage to the environment.

-- b. there is danger to any assets or adjoining property.
+- (b) There is danger to any assets or adjoining property.

-10. Maintenance of Bay of Plenty Regional Council drains by private individuals
+10. Maintenance of Bay of Plenty Regional Council Drains by Private Individuals

-Land owners who wish to avoid herbicide use for drain maintenance adjacent to or through their properties may undertake the drain clearance or employ contractors to do so subject to the following conditions:
+Landowners who wish to avoid herbicide use for drain maintenance adjacent to, or through their properties, may undertake the drain clearance or employ contractors to do so, subject to the following conditions:

-- a.
-Prior written authority of the Council must be obtained. - b.
-The works are to be carried out to a standard specified by the Council in the written authority. - c.
-Signs are to be erected and maintained to clearly mark the areas where chemicals are not to be used.
-(This may be achieved by landowners erecting simple, obvious signs clearly marked 'Chemical Free Area'). - d.
-If the works are not carried out to the specified standard, Council may give notice under clause 8.1 Remediation may include the use of herbicides.
+- (a) Prior written authority of the Council must be obtained. - (b) The works are to be carried out to a standard specified by the Council in the written authority. - (c) Signs are to be erected and maintained to clearly mark the areas where chemicals are not to be used (this may be achieved by landowners erecting simple, obvious signs clearly marked 'Chemical Free Area'). - (d) If the works are not carried out to the specified standard, Council may give notice under Clause 13.1, and remediation may include the use of herbicides.

-11. Obstruction of officers and contractors
+11. Obstruction of Officers and Contractors

-11.1 No person whether on private land or not, shall unreasonably obstruct or hinder any employee of the Council or any contractor engaged by the Council in the performance of anything which a Council employee or contractor is, or may be required to do in the discharge of his/her duties.
+No person, whether on private land or not, shall unreasonably obstruct or hinder any employee of the Council, or any contractor engaged by the Council, in the performance of anything which a Council employee or contractor is, or may be, required to do in the discharge of their duties.